pkpkpk/cljs-node-io/docs/writable-streams.md

 + ### events

   - #### "drain" ()
-    - if a `stream.write(chunk)` call returns false, then the "drain" event will indicate when it is appropriateto begin writing more data to the stream
+    - if a `stream.write(chunk)` call returns false, then the "drain" event will indicate when it is appropriate to begin writing more data to the stream

       ```clj
       (defn writeOneMillionTimes